nurcanNT/nurcanNT/README.md

 ## About me
 Welcome to my GitHub page ... <br>
-I'm working on JavaScript and React technologies.
+I'm working on JavaScript and React technologies. <br>
-I am currently producing content on my <a href= "https://medium.com/@nrcntpkra">medium</a> account related to software.
+I produce content about the technologies I use on  <a href= "https://medium.com/@nrcntpkra">Medium</a>

 ## Things I am passionate about

 - 💗 I love my mistakes...
 - 🍰 By the way, I do not want to go without saying that I am a cheesecake master 🥰
-- 🌵 I like cactus.
-I am the older sister of my cacti...
+- 🌵 I like cacti.
+I am the mother of my cacti...

 ## A coffee >>> :coffee: